Coronavirus (COVID-19) advice: Council Services

-HALS is fully up and running as an online service and all courses are FREE until July 2020.
+HALS is fully up and running as an online service and enrolment for all courses is currently free.
 We are running a full programme of all our normal courses, plus a few new ones, to keep your mind active during the lockdown.

 Haringey Works provides free employment and skills support exclusively for our borough’s residents.
 If you have recently become unemployed due to COVID-19 then Haringey Works can help.

 Please contact the Haringey Work’s team via email: email@example.com or call 020 8489 2969 | 020 8489 2852, rather than visiting us at Wood Green library.

 Haringey Works events have been postponed.
 We are currently working on potential online and other alternatives and will keep you updated.